golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 By following this tutorial, you'll be able to get more confident about:

-* Preparing a Docker image for your app with the ultimate purpose of deploying it on Golem.
+- Preparing a Docker image for your app with the ultimate purpose of deploying it on Golem.
-* Converting the VM image to Golem and uploading it to Golem's repository.
+- Converting the VM image to Golem and uploading it to Golem's repository.
-* Creating a descriptor reflecting your app using YAML syntax similar to that used by `docker-compose`.
+- Creating a descriptor reflecting your app using YAML syntax similar to that used by `docker-compose`.
-* Deploying your app to Golem using `dapp-runner`.
+- Deploying your app to Golem using `dapp-runner`.

 This step-by-step tutorial will be easier for you to follow if you previously had a chance to [launch the `yagna` daemon as a requestor](/docs/creators/dapps/creators/javascript/examples/tools/yagna-installation-for-requestors) and have any experience building portable web applications on Docker, but you should be able to complete it without any prior experience nevertheless.

 ## Prerequisites

-!!! info
+{% alert level="info" %}

 To follow this tutorial in full, you need to have Docker installed on your machine.
 If you don't have it installed, please refer to [instructions on Docker's website](https://docs.docker.com/get-docker/).

+{% /alert %}

 ## Choice of tools